 - how much the top-up payment will be

 - how often the payment will be reviewed

 - how the costs will be shared if the care home puts up its fees in the future

 - what might happen if you can no longer afford the top-up

-If you are unable to continue the payments, or if the payments cease for any reason, we reserve the right to move the person needing care to a less expensive care home that can meet their needs.
+If you are unable to continue the payments, or if the payments cease for any reason, please be aware that the Council reserves the right to move the person needing care to a less expensive room or a less expensive care home that can meet their needs.